Giving our young people choice has really worked

-Paula, is (even under ‘normal’ circumstances) super organised, because she is a foster carer for an 11yr old and two 14yr olds, with different and busy schedules.
+Paula and her husband are foster carers for an 11yr old and two 14yr olds, all with different and busy schedules.
 Paula has applied the same approach to their maintaining a routine during the pandemic, and on the whole it’s working really well for everyone.

 Paula shared their typical lockdown routine with us.

 - We all eat breakfast (and all meals) together, and then our young people do their homework together at the kitchen table, which has worked out well as they can help and support each other

 - After an hour of homework, they have a 10 min break, as it’s hard to stay focused for longer in the current situation